johnosproject/com.robypomper.josp/docs/jospJOD/README.md

 Each object's state or action can be defined in the **object's structure**.
-The object's structure is a hierarchy collection of basic blocks that represent precisely states and actions that the object's expose to JOSP services.<br>
+The object's structure is a hierarchy collection of basic blocks that represent precisely states and actions that the object's expose to JOSP services.
 The state blocks configurations tell to JOD how the states have to be read from underling hardware peripherals and how to update connected JOSP services.
 In the same way, the action blocks configurations tell to JOD witch (firmware's) command